sumn2u/learn-javascript/en/json.md

-&#x20;The following data types are supported by JSON.
+The following data types are supported by JSON.

 * string
 * number